Are you in a sexless marriage?

 - You will receive more sexual pleasure when the blood flows to your genitalia.
 This is what’s known as sexercise!
 Get involved, have fun and see what happens.

 - Pay more attention to your spouse than you do your phone.
 Go to bed without your phones and see what happens.

-I also strongly recommend you watch Maureen McGraths TedTalk – watch it here.
+I also strongly advise you to watch Maureen McGraths TedTalk – watch it here.